aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/protect-or-encrypt-a-document/working-with-digital-signatures/_index.md

 Assert.AreEqual(DigitalSignatureType.XmlDsig, signatures[0].SignatureType);
 {{< /highlight >}}

-### Sign a Generated PDF {#sign-a-generated-pdf-document}
+### Sign a Generated PDF Document {#sign-a-generated-pdf-document}

 Aspose.Words allows you to sign and get all details of a PDF document using the [PdfDigitalSignatureDetails](https://apireference.aspose.com/words/net/aspose.words.saving/pdfdigitalsignaturedetails/properties/index) properties.

-The following code example demonstrates how to sign a generated PDF:
+The following code example shows how to sign a generated PDF:

 {{< highlight csharp >}}
 Document doc = new Document();